MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 1. [Get the conversation ID](#get-the-conversation-id).
 1. [Send the message](#send-the-message).

-The code snippets in the [examples](#examples) section below are for creating a one-to-one conversation, see the [references](#references) section for links to complete working samples for both one-to-once conversations and group/channels.
+The code snippets in the [examples](#examples) section below are for creating a one-to-one conversation, see the [references](#references) section for links to complete working samples for both one-to-one conversations and group or channels.

 ## Get the user ID or team/channel ID